Role of commensurate and incommensurate low-energy excitations in the paramagnetic to hidden-order transition of URu$_2$Si$_2$: Experimental

-{\em Energy scans.}--- Fig.~\ref{figure1.pdf}\ shows typical energy scans for $\vec{Q}_0$ and $\vec{Q}_1$.
-At both positions quasielastic scattering is found for temperatures above $T_0$.
-At $T_0$ gaps are opening up and with further decreasing $T$ the intensities of the excitations increase while the gaps widen.
-The spectrum is clearly gapped at low temperatures At 3~K, low-energy excitations are detected at 2~meV at $\vec{Q}_0$ and at 4.5~meV at $\vec{Q}_1$.
-Fig.~\ref{figure2.pdf}\ shows that the quasielastic scattering develops in different ways at $\vec{Q}_0$ and $\vec{Q}_1$ as $T_0$ is approached from above.
-The intensity of the commensurate quasielastic scattering significantly increases at energies below about 2~meV.
-In stark contrast, the incommensurate quasielastic scattering stays almost constant.
+Figure~\ref{figure1a.png}\ shows typical energy scans for $\vec{Q}_0$ and $\vec{Q}_1$.
+At both positions scattering by considerably damped excitations is found for temperatures above $T_0$.
+At $T_0$ gaps are opening up, and with further decreasing $T$ the intensities of the excitations increase while the gaps widen.
+The spectrum is clearly gapped at low temperatures.
+At 3~K, low-energy excitations are detected at 2~meV at $\vec{Q}_0$ and just above 4~meV at $\vec{Q}_1$.

-\pgnfigure{figure2.pdf}{ Quasielastic scattering above $T_0$.
-Data above 0.3~meV are fitted with a standard model for the dynamic structure factor containing a Lorentzian and a constant background (see text). (a) At the commensurate $\qzero$ position quasielastic scattering is significantly enhanced towards $T_0$ and $\Gamma_{\vec{Q}_0}$ is reduced from 1.5~meV at 20~K to 1.1~meV at 18~K. (b) At the incommensurate $\qone$ position, however, there is almost no difference in the quasielastic scattering at 20 and 18~K, and the linewidth is quite large ($\Gamma_{\vec{Q}_1}=2.6$~meV). }

-The quasielastic scattering in Fig.~\ref{figure2.pdf}\ consists of the contribution from the dynamic structure factor and a background.
-The data may be well fitted with a model for the dynamic structure factor in which the imaginary part of the dynamic susceptibility is expressed by a Lorentzian

-Here, $\chi'_{\vec{q}}$ is the real part of the static susceptibility, and $\Gamma_{\vec{q}}$ denotes the quasielastic linewidth.
-The background as determined in energy scans at 20 and 3~K at (1.2 0 0) was found to be constant in the parameter range and essentially independent of $T$.
-The background is thereby believed to include the magnetic continuum recently reported in Ref.\,\onlinecite{bou10a}.

-At the commensurate position $\Gamma_{\vec{Q}_0}$ reduces significantly from 1.5~meV at 20~K to 1.1~meV at 18~K. The static susceptibility $\chi'_{\vec{Q}_0}$ does not become critical when approaching $T_0$, but is enhanced by a factor of 1.5 upon cooling from 20 to 18~K. This contrasts the critical enhancement of $\chi'_{\vec{Q}_0}$ reported by Mason \etal\ \cite{mas95a}, which, however, was based on an analysis in terms of a spin-wave fit for data above $T_0$.
-Perhaps most importantly, our data agrees with the results reported by Bourdarot \etal\ \cite{bou10a}, who observed a reduction of $\Gamma_{\vec{Q}_0}$ (dropping from 1.4~meV at 20~K to 1.2~meV at 18~K) and an enhancement of $\chi'_{\vec{q_0}}$ by a factor of 1.6.

-The properties at the incommensurate position, $\vec{Q}_0$, contrast those recorded at $\vec{Q}_1$, where the quasielastic scattering at 20 and 18~K is essentially the same and the linewidth quite large ($\Gamma_{\vec{Q}_1}=2.6$~meV).
-This qualitatively agrees with data by Broholm \etal\ \cite{bro91a} where the values for $\Gamma_{\vec{Q}_1}$ were reported to be between 5 and 6~meV.